widged/gb-elm-language/en/type/05-record.md

   in sqrt (dx^2 + dy^2)
 ```

 The `{a |` part of the annotation indicates a base record, of type `a`, is extended.
-Then we list the fields it's
-extended with, and what their types are.
-In the simplest cast, `a` can be the empty record, i.e. there are no extra
-fields.
-We use a different type variable, `b`, for the second argument to indicate that the two records don't have to be
-the same type.
+Then we list the fields it's extended with, and what their types are.
+In the simplest cast, `a` can be the empty record, i.e. there are no extra fields.
+We use a different type variable, `b`, for the second argument to indicate that the two records don't have to be the same type.
 For example:

 ```elm
 point3D = {x = 1.0, y = 6.3, z = -0.9}
 dist = planarDistance point point3D
 ```

 (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md))

+-> structural type

+### Operations on records

+#### Accessors

+Use record.keyor .key record to access the fields of a record. [records](http://elm-lang.org/docs/syntax#records) has a number of operations without much explanation.

+#### Immutable modification

+To copy a record but with some fields different, use
+{ old_record | key1 <- new_value_1, ..., key_n <- new_value_n }

+#### Specifying only some fields

+It is possible to write functions that work on records that have some of the fields but ignoring any other fields.

 Let’s look at some more practical examples of how powerful the Elm type system can be.
 Elm has a data type called records which are very similar to JavaScript objects.
 The type system allows you to ask for a certain thing to exist in a record.